cockpit-project/cockpit-project.github.io/content/cockpit-127.md

     remotectl certificate server.pem chain.pem key.pem

+Due to this, when Cockpit is deployed as an Openshift Pod it can use certificates provided by Openshift.

 ### Cockpit respects /etc/shells

 Martin fixed Cockpit so it only allows the user to log in if the user has a